QuTech-Delft/quantuminspire/README.md

 Afterwards, running `qi --help` should show a help menu.

+> [!WARNING]
-> **⚠️** Installing quantuminspire using pipx **inside a conda environment** may cause conflicts with other packages.
+> Installing quantuminspire using pipx **inside a conda environment** may cause conflicts with other packages.
 This can result in unexpected behavior and prevent you from using the tool correctly.
 To avoid these issues,
 > it is strongly recommended to install and run pipx on a system Python installation instead, downloaded from the official Python website.

+> [!NOTE]
+> If your python version is newer then supported by quantuminspire, please run the following command: `pipx install quantuminspire --python /path/to/python3.12`.
+> Check which versions of python are supported by the tool.

 ## Using the CLI to login